 As a minimum requirement, an automatic fire alarm system should be designed, installed and maintained in accordance with the requirements of the relevant Australian Standards.

 In certain environments additional maintenance is often necessary to prevent unwanted false alarms.

 Does your alarm system suit your needs?
 Check whether any of the following apply to you:

 - Have any renovations changed the building layout?

 - Are the rooms being used for a different purpose?

 - Has your old fire alarm system been upgraded?

 - Has a new building been constructed and standard fire protection installed without tailoring the type and calibration of detectors to the use of individual rooms or areas?

-See the Monitored Automatic Guidelines (PDF 322K) for more advice about managing your fire alarm system.
+See the Monitored Automatic Guidelines (PDF 322K) for more advice on managing your fire alarm system.